ServiceNow/azimuth/docs/docs/reference/configuration/project.md

 :yellow_circle: **Default value**: `REJECTION_CLASS`

 The field `rejection_class` requires the class to be present in the dataset.
 If your dataset doesn't have a rejection class, set the value to `null`.
-More details on the rejection class is available in [Prediction Outcomes](../../key-concepts/outcomes.md).
+More details on the rejection class are available in [Prediction Outcomes](../../key-concepts/outcomes.md).

 --8<-- "includes/abbreviations.md"